ad-freiburg/el-benchmark-annotation-guidelines/README.md

  [[Q7268035](https://www.wikidata.org/wiki/Q7268035)|**Qohestan Rural District**]**,**
  [[Q1286121](https://www.wikidata.org/wiki/Q1286121)|**Darmian County**]**,**
  [[Q794](https://www.wikidata.org/wiki/Q794)|**Iran**]]":
- *Don't annotate a descriptive entity for each possible combination of adjacent region names.
-If a linker counts such occurrences as a single entity, it should do that consistently and link the entire phrase.*
+ Don't annotate a descriptive entity for each possible combination of adjacent region names.
+If a linker counts such occurrences as a single entity, it should do that consistently and link the entire phrase.
 - "[[Q2309784](https://www.wikidata.org/wiki/Q2309784)|**professional**
  [[Q2309784](https://www.wikidata.org/wiki/Q2309784)|**racing cyclist**]]":
- *Note that this is not descriptive, as "professional" is at least to some degree redundant*
+ Note that this is not descriptive, as "professional" is at least to some degree redundant.

 ### Entity name + type
 **Example:**